A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Experiments and Results

 \subsection{Bootstrapping Training Data}

-From \Cref{tab:performance-main}, we find that ToC-AVE has the fastest response time.
-Gen-AVE is the slowest, as it has to generate a long string containing all attributes and values.
-The high performance of \shortname{} comes at the cost of speed, as its response time is 10x greater than ToC-AVE's.
+From \Cref{tab:performance-main}, we find that NER-AVE has the fastest response time.
+Seq2Seq-AVE is the slowest, as it has to generate a long string containing all attributes and values.
+The high performance of \shortname{} comes at the cost of speed, as its response time is 10x greater than NER-AVE's.
 With the motivation to build a deployable system that can handle real-world traffic, we experiment with cleaning the training data by regenerating it using the trained \shortname{} model.
 It increases the average number of words tagged in any attribute-value pair from 0.41 to 0.65 while increasing the total number of attribute-value pairs from 3M to 4.7M on the full training data.
-Furthermore, it also brings down the number of attributes from \NumAttr{} to 7.2K, potentially minimizing the presence of redundant and un-canonicalized attributes.
-In \Cref{tab:performance-bootstrap}, we find that the ToC-AVE model trained with this \shortname{}-bootstrapped training data significantly improves the performance.
-In fact, its performance is comparable to the \shortname{} model in both automatic and manual evaluations.
+In \Cref{tab:performance-bootstrap}, we find that the NER-AVE model trained with this \shortname{}-bootstrapped training data significantly improves the performance over the NER-AVE model trained with original partially-labeled data.
+In fact, its performance when trained with \shortname{}-bootstrapped data is comparable to the \shortname{} model in both automatic and manual evaluations.
 This makes it a strong alternative to the \shortname{} model for production environments, where rapid response times are crucial.
+Additionally, we experiment with regenerating the training data using the originally trained NER-AVE, the second-best model in terms of F1-score.
+However, we find that training with this data results in marginally decreased performance, proving less effective than training with \shortname{}-bootstrapped data.
+This is because, unlike \shortname{}, the NER-AVE model is not equipped to learn from incomplete data.
+Consequently, it does not help in reducing the partially labeled nature of the training data upon regeneration, rendering the bootstrapping unproductive.
+Furthermore, in \Cref{sec:performance-long,sec:performance-long-tail-attributes}, we also assess the performance of these models on long product titles and long-tail attributes.
+We find that \shortname{} outperforms Seq2Seq-AVE and NER-AVE systems by more than 13-18\% in F1-score for long product titles and 7-19\% in precision for rare attributes while helping boostrapped NER-AVE achieve similar levels.